brettcannon/python-azure-web-app-cookiecutter/README.md

   site with an address of `my-site.azurewebsites.net`
 - `python_version`: which version of Python to use
 - `cpu_arch`: 32-bit or 64-bit Python?
+- `main_module`: The name of the Python module that contains the server code
 - `site_type`: choose whether you are creating a socket- or [WSGI](https://docs.python.org/3/library/wsgiref.html#module-wsgiref)-based server